Is DeepL Accurate? Translation Quality Reviewed

 Open up the link to your website and you’ll see the translated version:

-So which is better?
 It really comes down to language support.
-If your languages are supported by DeepL, then DeepL is generally considered to be better for its more accurate output.
+If your languages are supported by DeepL, then DeepL generally performs better and produces a more accurate output.

 Who are DeepL’s other competitors?

-The rise of generative artificial intelligence (AI) tools, like ChatGPT, has led to a boom in translation technology, and Statista predicts that the market size for AI translation will grow from about $6bn in 2024 to about $12bn by 2030.
+The rise of generative AI tools has led to a boom in translation technology, and Statista predicts that the market size for AI translation will grow from about $6bn in 2024 to about $12bn by 2030.

-So soon, DeepL will start to see a lot more competition from newer AI translation tools.
-Here are some old and new DeepL competitors to watch out for in 2024:
+Soon, DeepL will start to see a lot more competition from newer AI translation tools.
+But is DeepL the most accurate translator?

 Lokalise AI

-You can add more than a glossary to Lokalise AI to improve translation accuracy.
+You can add more than a glossary to Lokalise AI to improve translation accuracy rate.
 Upload your style guide, add further context, and even use translation memory to store and reuse already approved translations.
 Additionally, Lokalise is your go-to TMS for both translation and localization.

 Microsoft Translator